skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

   </p>

   <p>
-    When proven healthcare practices emerge in one or more of the VHA's operations, how do you systematically identify and spread the adoption of those across the VHA's healthcare delivery network?
-That's the challenge the VA has been facing, and an important one to solve given the life-saving implications.
+    When proven healthcare practices emerge in one or more of the VHA’s operations, how do you systematically identify and spread the adoption of those across the VHA’s healthcare delivery network?
+That’s the challenge the VA has been facing, and an important one to solve given the life-saving implications.
   </p>
 {% endcapture %}

 {% capture solution %}
   <p>
-    In collaboration with <a href="https://agile6.com/">Agile Six</a>, we've been working with the VHA to address this challenge through the delivery of a knowledge management platform called the Diffusion Marketplace.
+    In collaboration with <a href="https://agile6.com/">Agile Six</a>, we’ve been working with the VHA to address this challenge through the delivery of a knowledge management platform called the Diffusion Marketplace.
 The purpose of this platform is to empower VHA practitioners and other employees to identify and disseminate promising healthcare practices.
   </p>

   <p>
-    We've aligned our delivery approach to the <a href="https://department-of-veterans-affairs.github.io/va-digital-service-handbook/digital-standards">VA's Digital Service Handbook</a>.
+    We’ve aligned our delivery approach to the <a href="https://department-of-veterans-affairs.github.io/va-digital-service-handbook/digital-standards">VA’s Digital Service Handbook</a>.
     And focused our initial product strategy on figuring out how to design an experience that leads to the wider adoption of three life-saving and cost-saving practices (for example, rapid naloxone delivery).
-These practices have already been proven to work at small subset of the VHA's healthcare facilities.
+These practices have already been proven to work at small subset of the VHA’s healthcare facilities.
   </p>

   <p>